cheddar-me/pbbuilder/README.md

 At least Rails 6.1 is required.

+> [!WARNING]
+> There currently is a regression in ActionView (the part of Rails which renders) that forces rendered objects into strings.
+This is only present
+> in Rails 7.1, and is fixed in Rails.
+However, a 7.1 gem containing the fix hasn't been released yet.
+For the moment you should refrain
+> from using pbbuilder and rails-twirp with Rails 7.1 and wait for the next version to be released.

 ## Compatibility with jBuilder
 We don't aim to have 100% compitability and coverage with jbuilder gem, but we closely follow jbuilder's API design to maintain familiarity.